labrie-taltech/ros2_ws/README.md

 hello world

-this repo is or av course tasks
+this repo is for av course tasks